ryanyuan42/ryanyuan42.github.io/_posts/2018-09-22-BFGS_optimization.md

 where the weight matrix $$W$$ is any positive definite matrix that satisfies $$W s_k = y_k$$ and we can assume that $$W = G_k^{-1}$$ where $$G_k$$ is the average hessian, $$G_k= \int_0^1 \nabla^2 f(x_k+\tau \alpha_k p_k)d\tau$$

+# Frobenius norm

+Frobenius norm is the only norm that is unitary invariant.
 # Derivation

 Define $$\hat{H} = W^{\frac{1}{2}} H W^{\frac{1}{2}}$$, $$\hat{H_k} = W^{\frac{1}{2}} H_k  W^{\frac{1}{2}}$$, $$\hat{s_k} = W^{1}{2} s_k$$, $$\hat{y_k} = W^{-\frac{1}{2}} y_k$$, then the problem becomes,